awsdocs/aws-systems-manager-user-guide/doc_source/sysman-managed-instance-activation.md

 1. \(Optional\) In the **Default instance name** field, specify a name\.

 1. Choose **Create activation**\.
-**Important**
-Store the managed\-instance Activation Code and Activation ID in a safe place\.
-You specify this Code and ID when you install SSM Agent on servers and VMs in your hybrid environment\.
-If you lose the Code and ID, you must create a new activation\.
+Systems Manager immediately returns the Activation Code and ID to the console\.

 **To create a managed\-instance activation using the Tools for Windows PowerShell**